Conscious Adoption:

 (she/her)

-Shelise has been involved with Adoption Mosaic since 2008, as a volunteer and employee of Adoption Mosaic nonprofit.
-She has been involved in the adoption community for over a decade as an educator, editor, and mentor, including the honor of editing the blog Land of Gazillion Adoptees and the Gazillion Voices online magazine.
+Shelise has been involved with Adoption Mosaic since 2008, as both a volunteer and as an employee.
+She has been involved in the adoption community for over a decade as an educator, editor, and mentor, including the honor of editing the blog, Land of Gazillion Adoptees and the Gazillion Voices online magazine.
+She loves to connect with all members of the adoption community and welcomes opportunities to reframe the adoption narrative to center adopted people.
+She hopes that parents who participate in Transracial Parenting are ready to make space for the hard stuff and strengthen their community for the benefit of the adopted person in their lives.

 Shelise is an intercountry, South Korean, interracial adoptee.
 She was adopted as an infant and raised by a white family in Minnesota.
 She has three siblings who are her parents’ biological children.
 She has been to Korea to search for her family, but did not find them.
 In her free time she likes to watch k-dramas, go to taekwondo with her family, and pretend she is going to learn to speak Korean.